jshen0303/Diabetes_Predictor/README.md

 # Diabetes Prediction Using SVM

 I explore a diabetes prediction algorithm using a [Diabetes dataset](https://www.dropbox.com/s/uh7o7uyeghqkhoy/diabetes.csv?dl=0).
-Using a Support Vector Machine for my prediction algorithm, I intend on predicting whether an individual has diabetes or not based on .
+Using a Support Vector Machine for my prediction algorithm, I intend on predicting whether an individual has diabetes or not based on certain attributes provided within the dataset headers.
 > This table is taken from [kaggle](https://www.kaggle.com/) and contains data specifying diabetes data from a particular group, which may create difficulty in generalization.

 >> "This dataset is originally from the National Institute of Diabetes and Digestive and Kidney Diseases.
 The objective is to predict based on diagnostic measurements whether a patient has diabetes.
 Several constraints were placed on the selection of these instances from a larger database.
 In particular, all patients here are females at least 21 years old of Pima Indian heritage."